eberban/eberban/books/tour/src/morphology.md

 ## Permissible diphthongs

-Not all diphthongs pairs are allowed either.
+Not all diphthongs are allowed either.
 The following table lists all permissible diphthongs.

 |     |     |     |     |     |     |